flusio/Flus/docs/production.md

 months, greater or equal to 1.
 Links in feeds with an older publication date will then be purged every night by the `Cleaner` job.

+If you want to keep a minimum number of links per feed (e.g. in case of a feed which didn't publish for a long time), you can set `FEEDS_LINKS_KEEP_MINIMUM` as well.

 ## Optional: Close the registrations

 You might want to setup a private instance of flusio.
 The registrations can be